yujunz/gitlab.com-runbooks/docs/uncategorized/project-export.md

 # Restore a project via rails-console

-* ssh to the file-node found above
+* ssh to the console node (or the file-node found above, if console doesn't work).
 * sudo gitlab-rails console

 ```ruby